raymondpambuan/intruder-detection-system/README.md

-# intruder-detection-system
+# Intruder Detection and Alert System with RFID Key Using ATmega328P
-Arduino Code Repository for our design project: Intruder Detection and Alert System with RFID Key Using ATmega328P
+Arduino Code Repository for our design project.